top of page

 Latest Research

-Guillain-Barre Syndrome (GBS) is a rare disorder that negatively impacts the body’s nerves which can lead to muscle weakness, loss of movement and in extreme cases; paralysis.
+Guillain-Barré Syndrome (GBS) is a rare neurological disorder that affects the body’s nerves, potentially causing muscle weakness, loss of movement, and, in severe cases, paralysis.

 Guillain-Barre-Syndrome-Circle.png